 A website goal helps make sure your website is successful in the long run.
-There is a reason that before you start building a website you need to decide the goal of your website.
+There is a reason that before you start any process with a web designer you need to know what you’re trying to accomplish.

 Every page on a website should be created with purpose to help reach your overall website goal.
 Your website goal is no different.
 A website needs to be done with purpose to make your website accomplish something.

 The goal is of course always to make your website a profit center as opposed to a cost center.
 I covered briefly why a website goal is important, but there’s more!

 Without goals we wouldn’t have direction in life.
 We’d just be a meandering stream with no path.
 That doesn’t mean your goal has to be crazy ambitious, though.

 Sometimes our goals can be more down to earth.
 Your career or business goal could be to do something you love that also supports the lifestyle you need.

 That’s it.
 It’s important to set a goal for your career or small business but that goal needs to work for you, instead of you working for the goal.Create goals that work for you not that you have to work for.
 Click To Tweet

 Once you have your goals in place then it’s easier to know what your path needs to be.
 Your website is one of many goals for your small business because it is a business tool.
 Without a website goal you risk creating a website then regretting it because you don’t see any return on the investment.